 Earlier this year in April, Sophos also had another incident.
 Specifically, this was a zero-day SQL injection vulnerability in their XG Firewall.
 This followed reports that hackers were exploiting the system.
 Trojans also exploited the zero-day to hack into firewalls and usernames as well as passwords.

 Sophos has since focused on securing previously unknown zero-day SQL injection vulnerabilities and firewalls.
 The attacks were targeted at exploiting the HTTPS administration service and the User Portal on the WAN zone.
-Sophos has since secured all systems and stated that external authentication systems like Active Directory Services and LDAP were never accessed by the intruders.
+Sophos has since secured all systems and stated that external authentication systems like Active Directory Services and LDAP were never accessed by intruders.

 The Future of Cloud Storage